 Since then he has worked as rabbi of the New North London Synagogue and has taken a leading role in the development of the Masorti Movement for traditional non-fundamentalist Judaism in England.
 In 2008 he was appointed Senior Rabbi of Masorti Judaism in the UK.

-Jonathan is married to Nicky Solomon; they have three children and a dog and enjoy family life, gardening and animals.
+Jonathan is married to Nicky Solomon; they have three children and a dog.
+He loves plants, animals, people, and woodland and mountain walks.